All Episodes

 He attacked Mitt Romney relentlessly.

-I mean, I mean, if you go back and look at the Republican primary, you didn't see all this honorable stuff that McCain is now insisting on in the presidential race.
+I mean, if you go back and look at the Republican primary, you didn't see all this honorable stuff that McCain is now insisting on in the presidential race.

-You know, I maybe he only wants to run on policies when dealing with Democrats, but he's more than happy to attack Republicans.
+You know, maybe he only wants to run on policies when dealing with Democrats, but he's more than happy to attack Republicans.

-I mean, this just this is sadly disappointing.
+I mean, this just, this is sadly disappointing.

-Here um on MSNBC Live yesterday, we have two more soundbites here.
+Regardless what your theories are here on MSNBC Live yesterday, we have two more soundbites here.

 I understand in this ad you're challenging those candidates to do that, but what's interesting, I think, is that an email essentially that John McCain wrote said the TV advertisement you're planning to air degrades our civics, distracts us from the very real differences we have with the Democrats.